 After closure a factory was built on the site of the goods yard but the station building which incorporated the stationmaster's house remained until 1978 when part of the station building was demolished.
 The stationmaster's house was retained at that time as part of an extension to the factory.
 Some time after 1985 the house was also demolished.
-In 2012, the factory was demolished and it is assumed the site will become a housing development.. .
+In 2012, the factory was demolished and a housing development now occupies the site..

 BRIEF HISTORY OF THE BURY ST.

 On 1846 an Act of Parliament authorised the Colchester, Stour